zbm-dev/zfsbootmenu/docs/man/generate-zbm.5.rst

 **Stub**

   The path to the EFI stub loader used to boot the unified bundle.
-If not set, a default of either ``/usr/lib/systemd/boot/efi/linuxx64.efi.stub`` or ``/usr/lib/gummiboot/linuxx64.efi.stub`` is assumed.
+If not set, a default of ``/usr/lib/systemd/boot/efi/linuxx64.efi.stub`` is assumed.

 **SplashImage**